DarthMaul40/Fix-Romanian-Diacritics/README.md

 # Fix-Romanian-Diacritics
 This PowerShell script is designed to be run from the context menu (right-click) on a folder containing subtitle files (.srt, .sub).
-PowerShell scripts for automatically correcting Romanian diacritics in text files.
-These scripts scan files and replace incorrect or missing Romanian diacritic characters with their proper Unicode equivalents.
+This script can scan files and replace incorrect Romanian diacritic characters with their proper Unicode equivalents.

 ## Features